jozhen/UFOs/README.md

   Users can filter through specific city, state, country, and shape to gain more insight on UFO sightings allowing more in dept analysis on occurences.

-  ## How the javascript work:
+  ## How the app work:
-  The app.js will find the corresponding results and return the data to the table.
+  The app.js will find the corresponding results and return the data to the table with the 2 functions define in the file.

   For example, filter the city with San Diego will return 3 sightings in 2010 all occuring in January lasting for a max of 20 minuites.